kevinn-chan/CARE/README.md

 This script will output the results of three critical stress tests:
 1. **Nominal Flow**: Verifies baseline stability in clear conditions.
 2. **False Positive Prevention**: Tests the system's ability to raise the VaR floor during extreme weather (Night/Rain) to prevent false positives.
-3. **Actual Crash**: A stress test proving the Bayesian filter successfully suppresses high visual "false positives" during a stormy rush hour.
+3. **Actual Crash**: Proves the system is not blind in severe conditions.

 ---